PrincessCyanMarine/SimpleVeinminer/README.md

 # Config

-The mod works out of the box but it has some config options you may find useful
+The mod works out of the box, but it has some config options you may find useful

 I suggest messing around with them a bit to find what fits you best

 The easiest way to do that is by using [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config), but both are optional

+# Commands
+The config options can also be changed using /veinmining or /veinminingclient

-# Shapes (BETA)
+# Highlighting
+There are config options to highlight what blocks will be mined

+When using the "outline" mode, I recommend turning on "highlight only exposed".
+As the outline of non-exposed blocks can't be seen anyway

+Beware of the "highlight only exposed" option, as it can lag your game when highlighting a large number of blocks depending on your how powerful your computer is (Having "max blocks" set too high would lag (or even crash) your game when mining anyway.
+So be careful with that)

+# ~~Shapes (BETA)~~ Removed
-Using the /veinmining command, you can choose a shape (only hammer or regular as of now) to veinmine Shapes need to be turned on in the config as they are able to bypass the block limit
+~~Using the /veinmining command, you can choose a shape (only hammer or regular as of now) to veinmine Shapes need to be turned on in the config as they are able to bypass the block limit~~

 # Found a bug?
 Has a suggestion?
 Any complaints?